 On eToro you can automatically copy the trades made by more experienced traders.
 It’s a great way to learn about investing and could be used as part of an investment portfolio.

 Here is my 2021 guide for getting the most out of eToro copy trading.

-Here are some of the things I look out for when I copy trade on eToro:
+Are you looking for who to copy on eToro?
+Here are the things I look out for when I copy trade on eToro: